codefresh-io/docs.codefresh.io/_docs/pipelines/steps/git-clone.md

 ```

 ## Add a timeout to terminate step execution
-To prevent steps from running indefinitely, you can add the `timeout` flag to the step.
+To prevent steps from running beyond a specific duration if so required, you can add the `timeout` flag to the step.
 When defined:
-* The `timeout` is activated at the beginning of the step, before images are pulled.
+* The `timeout` is activated at the beginning of the step, before the step pulls images.
 * When the step's execution duration exceeds the duration defined for the `timeout`, the step is automatically terminated.

 >**NOTE**: